YechanJung/first-/README.md

-# My Next.js Application
+# My Next.js Recommendation Application

-This repository contains the backend code for my Next.js application.
-Due to storage limitations, the frontend code is not included in this repository.
+Welcome to the repository for my Next.js-based recommendation system.
+This project is a sophisticated blend of backend functionality and web automation, designed to deliver precise and actionable recommendations.
+Due to storage limitations, the frontend code is hosted separately.

-filter.js의 finetuning 된 gpt 3.5 turbo 모델을 통해 양질의 결과를 얻을 수 있도록 설계했습니다.

-## About the Application
+## 🚀 About the Project

-The application is a recommendation system built with Next.js.
-It uses an API endpoint to fetch recommendations based on user input.
+At the heart of this application is a cutting-edge blend of technologies including a fine-tuned GPT-3.5 Turbo model within `filter.js`, and Selenium for web interactions.
+Although we initially aimed to integrate the naver HyperClovaX LLM model for a more personalized experience, restrictions led us to creatively adapt.
+We now employ ChatGPT with LangChain, for processing and generating recommendations.
+Selenium plays a crucial role in automating web interactions to gather restaurant titles and URLs, ensuring users have direct access to navigation options.

-## How it Works
+### How It Works

-The main function `getRecommend` in `hyperclova.js` is responsible for fetching the recommendations.
-It takes a message from the assistant as an argument and sends a POST request to the API endpoint at `http://127.0.0.1:5000/api`.

-The function constructs a `langPrompt` by concatenating a predefined location string with the assistant message.
-This `langPrompt` is then sent as JSON in the body of the POST request.

-The API responds with a JSON object, which includes the assistant's response.
-This response is then returned by the `getRecommend` function.
+The recommendation engine, defined in `hyperclova.js`, follows a distinct process:

+1. User queries are received and enriched with location data via the Naver Geolocation API.
+2. A comprehensive `langPrompt` is generated, incorporating the user's request and location context.
+3. The backend crafts a POST request to our API at `http://127.0.0.1:5000/api`, which is served by a fine-tuned ChatGPT model.
+4. To compensate for the HyperClovaX model's unavailability, Selenium is used to scrape web data, ensuring rich and relevant recommendations.
+5. The API's response includes curated recommendations, each with a restaurant title and URL for seamless user navigation.

-## Setup and Usage
+## 🔧 Setup and Usage

+To leverage this system:

-To use this application, you need to have the frontend code in a separate repository or directory.
-The frontend should call the `getRecommend` function with the assistant's message to get the recommendation.
+- **Frontend Setup**: Ensure the frontend code is prepared in a separate repository or directory, as this backend is designed to integrate seamlessly with a frontend interface.

-Please note that the application is configured to work with an API running on `http://127.0.0.1:5000/api`.
-If your API is running on a different URL, you will need to update the `fetch` call in `getRecommend`.
+- **Selenium Configuration**: This project uses Selenium for web scraping.
+Make sure you have the Selenium WebDriver installed and configured to match your browser setup.
+- **API Configuration**: The default API endpoint is `http://127.0.0.1:5000/api`.
+Adjust the endpoint in `getRecommend` as necessary to fit your environment.

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the terms of the MIT license.
+We welcome contributions of all forms, from feature enhancements to bug fixes, and even documentation improvements.
+Feel free to fork this repository, commit your changes, and submit a pull request.
+For discussions or to suggest changes, opening an issue is encouraged.